LottePitcher/opinionated-package-starter/.github/README.md

 #### Template icon

-"out of the box" by Weltenraser from <a href="https://thenounproject.com/browse/icons/term/out-of-the-box/" target="_blank" title="out of the box Icons">Noun Project</a>
+"out of the box" by Yoyon Pujiyono from <a href="https://thenounproject.com/browse/icons/term/out-of-the-box/" target="_blank" title="out of the box Icons">Noun Project</a>